Moreno98/NLU_assignments/Assignment_2/README.md

 As we can see, using this method, the performance slightly decreases; to try to improve it a different setting on ```convert_spacy``` can be tried, for instance I tried to replace the ```IOB``` tag assigned if the token has ```O``` as IOB from ```I``` to ```B```, the perfomance remains the same with an increase on the ```B-*``` tags and a decrease on the ```I-*``` tags (obvously).
 Another experiment maybe to choose this tag in a smarter way.

 ---
-In order to try to improve the previous results I decided to try to retrace the parent tree until an ancestor with dependence different from ```compound``` is found, then this ancestor will be used to set the tags to the token with ```compound``` dependency.
+In order to try to improve the previous results I decided to also retrace the parent tree until an ancestor with dependency different from ```compound``` is found, then this ancestor will be used to set the tags to the token with ```compound``` dependency.
 These are the new results:
 ### Token level accuracy
 ```